 The first day of a remote hearing conspicuously missing its subject ended with Colorado’s Independent Ethics Commission voting to hold former Gov. John Hickenlooper in contempt for not appearing at the hearing but still undecided whether he violated the state’s constitutional gifts ban.

-Hickenlooper refused to appear to testify, saying the remote format — conducted on Webex — wouldn’t give him a fair hearing.
-At the eleventh hour — around 3 p.m. — his attorney said he would comply with the commission’s subpoena to testify and appear on June 16.
+Hickenlooper refused to appear to testify Thursday, saying the remote format — conducted on Webex — wouldn’t give him a fair hearing.
+At the eleventh hour — after 3 p.m. — his attorney said he would comply with the commission’s subpoena to testify and appear on June 16.
 But the commissioners, visibly frustrated over Hickenlooper’s refusal to appear Thursday, said they were disinclined to allow him to wait until later in the month.

 “By failing to honor the subpoena of the commission, respondent has indicated a disrespect for the rule of law, disrespect for the commission, disrespect for the process, disrespect for the parties and the witnesses, disrespect for an agreement that was made to appear voluntarily before the commission and disrespect for the circumstances in which we find ourselves,” said commissioner Bill Leone.
 He said Webex overall was a reliable way to conduct the hearing, and it didn’t disadvantage Hickenlooper’s chance for a fair hearing.

 An attorney for Hickenlooper, Mark Grueskin, did appear.
 At its outset on Thursday morning, the commission needed to decide whether to go forward with the hearing without Hickenlooper appearing.
 The commission subpoenaed the former governor to appear, and on Wednesday night, the Denver District Court refused to quash the subpoena.
 Hickenlooper has objected to holding a remote hearing, saying it hampers his due process rights, and he appealed the district court’s decision to the Court of Appeals.